leeandher/leander.xyz/src/pages/blog/2020-07-30_beginners-guide-to-dming.md

 slug: beginners-guide-to-dming
 title: Beginner's Guide to DMing
 description: >-
-  Okay, I don't actually know what I'm talking about, but I just started playing DnD 5e, and I want to talk about it.
-I .have a few tips, but mostly just some thoughts on the game, and what I love about it (so far)
+  I'm sure a 'beginner's guide' indicates that have some sort of authority but that's just silly.
+I don't actually know what I'm talking about, but I just started playing DnD 5e, and I want to talk about it
 image: /assets/blog__becoming-a-dm.png
 tags:
   - games